pallabi-ghosh/Pallabi-ghosh/README.md

 ### Hi there, I'm [Pallabi Ghosh Das](https://durgeshsamariya.github.io) 👋

-## I'm a passionate self-taught Frontend Developer and UI/UX Designer!
+## I'm a passionate, self-taught Frontend Developer and UI/UX Designer ❤️
 - 🤔 Exploring new technologies and developing website, mobiles applications and software solutions and quick hacks.
 - 🎓 I have pursued diploma course from HackYourFuture (Copenhagen) in Fullstack Front-End Development.
 - 💼 Junior Frontend developer at Mover Systems.
 - 🌱 Learning everything related to personal development.
 - 🥅 2022 Goals: Learn more and develop my creativity!
 - 🤝 I take great care in the experience, architecture, and code quality of the things I build!
-- ⚡ Fun fact: I love to travel and experiment new things :grin:
+- ⚡ Fun fact: I love to travel, running 🏃🏻‍♀️ and experiment new things :grin:

 ### Connect with me: